imoutsatsos/uno-choice-plugin/README.md

 ### Active Choices Reactive Parameter Rendering (Example 02)

-Let's examine a Jenkins build form rendered with Active Choice parameters that satisfies the following requirements.
+Let's examine a Jenkins build form rendered with Active Choices parameters that satisfies the following requirements.
 The form:

 - Allows users to select one of several Brazilian States